Online vs Traditional: How Has the Digital Age Changed Banking?

 Fees and Interest Rates

 One of the main benefits of online banking is that you can usually save on fees.
-This is mainly because the operating costs of running online banks or accounts are generally lower than traditional, bricks and mortar ones.
-Fees such as minimum balance, direct deposit, check, over-limit and debit card fees can be lower.
+This is mainly because the operating costs of running online banks or accounts are generally lower than traditional, brick-and-mortar ones.
+Fees such as minimum balance, direct deposit, check, over-limit, and debit card fees can be lower.

 There has also been a rise in the number of digital or online only banks emerging, that also offer lower costs to operate.
 Many offer slightly higher interest rates alongside reduced fees, to make them competitive and attractive to new savers.
 They don’t always provide as many financial products or account options as traditional banks though.